Lexi Krupp

 Reporter, Science & HealthLexi covers science and health stories for Vermont Public.

-Lexi joined Vermont Public in 2021 as a Report for America corps member.
-Previously, she reported on science at a public radio station in northern Michigan and at Gimlet Media in New York City.
-Her work has appeared on NPR, and in Audubon, Popular Science, VICE, and Medscape.
+Previously, she was a science reporter at a public radio station in northern Michigan and a podcast producer at Gimlet Media in New York City.
+Her work has appeared on NPR, Here & Now, and in Audubon, Popular Science, VICE, and Medscape.
 Krupp also worked as a science teacher, and once spent a summer tracking mountain goats for the U.S. Forest Service.

 -